A look at how provinces plan to emerge from COVID-19 shutdown - Sylvan Lake News

 Ontario

-Premier Doug Ford released a three-step plan on April 27, but did not include a timeline.
-Stage 1 could include opening select workplaces that could modify operations such as providing curbside pickup or delivery, opening parks, allowing for more people at certain events such as funerals, and having hospitals resume some non-urgent surgeries.
-Stage 2 could include opening more businesses, opening more outdoor spaces, and allowing some larger public gatherings.
-Stage 3 would include having all workplaces open and further relaxing rules on public gatherings — though large ones such as sporting events and concerts would still be restricted.
+Premier Doug Ford says Ontario will allow a small list of mostly seasonal businesses to reopen today.
+They include garden centres with curbside pick-ups, lawn care and landscaping companies, and automatic car washes.
+All will have to follow physical distancing measures.
+Last month Ford released a three-step plan for slowly reopening Ontario’s economy, but it did not include a timeline.
+It said Stage 1 could include opening select workplaces and parks, allow more people at certain events such as funerals, and hospitals to resume some non-urgent surgeries.
+Stage 2 could include opening more businesses and outdoor spaces, while Stage 3 would include opening all work places and further relaxing rules on public gatherings — though large ones such as sporting events and concerts would still be restricted.

 —-